 Choosing the correct price point is where you want to start your bong search.
 Our main categories for bongs are bongs under $50 & bongs under $100.
 Mile High Glass Pipes carries starter bongs under $20 that perform well for lighter smokers or beginner bong users.
-You don't have to spend a ton of money to get a high-quality user-friendly water pipe.
+You don't have to spend a ton of money to get a high-quality, user-friendly water pipe.

 What are Percolators?

-Other options to consider on a bong
+Other options to consider on a bong.

 There are numerous materials used to make bongs these days.
 The most popular is pyrex glass.
 This type of glass comes in tubes that glass artists shape into a final bong shape.
 Some of these bongs are made by hand, and some are made on a glass lathe.
-These glass tubes come in clear, and any colorwork will have to be added by the artist.
+These glass tubes come in the clear, and any colorwork will have to be added by the artist.

 Soft glass is a different type of moldable glass that gets its name from its texture.
 This glass can be blown into molds, spun on long rods, and even cut with scissors.
-Soft glass by nature can have bright bold colors made into the bong during the molding process.
+Soft glass by nature can have bright, bold colors made into the bong during the molding process.

 Lesser used these days is acrylic for bong manufacturing.
 Acrylic is durable, easily cleanable, and comes in bright colors.
-They will typically have a metal bowl, and down stem.
+They will typically have a metal bowl and down stem.
 The bonus with acrylic water pipes is their price.
 Acrylic bongs can be manufactured for much cheaper than most similarly sized glass bongs.
-Be sure when cleaning an acrylic bong you use the proper bong cleaner that will not deteriorate, or destroy the bong.
+Be sure when cleaning an acrylic bong, you use the proper bong cleaner that will not deteriorate or destroy the bong.

 Ceramic bongs have been around for thousands of years.
-They started out as basic vessels that held water with a bowl inserted into them.
+They started as basic vessels that held water with a bowl inserted into them.
 There has been a Renaissance of ceramic bong makers in the 2000s.
-Smaller companies have brought back the art of ceramic water pipe manufacturing making high-end bongs that are just as useful as a collectors art piece.
+Smaller companies have brought back the art of ceramic water pipe manufacturing, making high-end bongs that are just as useful as a collectors art piece.

-When talking contemporary bongs silicone is at the forefront of the industry.
+When talking about contemporary bongs, silicone is at the forefront of the industry.
 Silicone bongs have only been around for a few years, but they have begun to dominate the market.
 The obvious benefit of silicone bongs is they won't break if you drop them.
-They can be bent, and kinked with little to no harm.
+They can be bent and kinked with little to no harm.
 There are options of glass down stems or silicone down stems.
 Most modern silicone water pipes come with glass bowls, and cleaning them can be as easy as putting them into the dishwasher.